YoshidomeGroup-Hydration/porous-diffusioin-isomap/README.md

 ```text
 path_testmap="data_1"
 ```
-to your dataset name.Then place your 3D image slices in:
+to your dataset name.
+Then place your 3D image slices in:
 ```text
 testmap/<path_testmap>/
 ```